mlposey/z4/README.md

     ```
     > make compose_down
     ```
+#### Kubernetes Deployment with Helm
+A [Helm chart](deployments/charts/z4) is provided for Kubernetes deploys.
+It will deploy z4 as a StatefulSet with a headless service.

 ### Cluster Administration
 z4 provides a gRPC service for managing clusters.
 This repository ships with [a tool](cmd/z4t) for interacting with that service.